Joel Ivany

 Joel Ivany is a Canadian stage director and the founder and first artistic director of Against the Grain Theatre in Toronto, Ontario.
 In November 2021, he was named artistic director of Edmonton Opera.

 He is known for directing adaptations of the Messiah, Don Giovanni, and Così fan tutte.
-Ivany is currently the program director for opera at the Banff Centre.
+Ivany was the program director for opera at the Banff Centre from 2014 to 2025 (12 seasons).

 Early life and education

 Joel Ivany holds a Bachelor's of Music degree from the University of Western Ontario and an Artist Diploma in Opera Directing from the University of Toronto.
 His directing career began in 2011 when he won Third Prize in the 6th European Opera Directing Competition for his concept presentation of Bellini's I Capuleti e i Montecchi alongside Canadian designers Camellia Koo and Jason Hand.
 Following workshops at Banff in 2010, he directed the premier of the chamber opera Marilyn Forever by Gavin Bryars with the Aventa Ensemble in Victoria BC, 2013, followed by performances at the Adelaide Festival, Australia, in 2015.